LBruyne/Scalable-Collaborative-zkSNARK/README.md

 4. Change the directories if you don't like them
 5. Change the ports if they are not available

-There are 5 benchmarks available.
+There are 4 benchmarks available.
 They are:
-1. hyperplonk §5.2
+1. Collaborative and monolithic Hyperplonk §5.2
-2. hyperplonk-dataparallel §5.3
+2. Collaborative Hyperplonk (data-parallel) §5.3
-3. cpermcheck §4.3
+3. Collaborative permcheck (prodcheck) §4.3
-4. dpermcheck §5.1
+4. Distributed permcheck §5.1

-5. zksaas
+Benchmark of zkSaaS can be found [here](https://github.com/guruvamsi-policharla/zksaas).

 We strongly advise you run the script or you may have to read through the script yourself to understand how the scripts work and how to manually set up the addresses.
 To run the benchmarks, you have to: